veliovgroup/mail-time/README.md

 ### Single point of failure

-Issue - classic solution with the single point of failure:
+Issue - classic solution with a single point of failure:

 ```ascii
 |----------------|         |------|         |------------------|